python/steering-council/updates/2024-09-steering-council-update.md

 - Considering Arm's proposal to host in Cambridge, UK
 - Pablo to discuss expectations and needs with Diego
-- Visa considerations to be clarified with ARM and PSF
+- Visa considerations to be clarified with Arm and PSF
 - Six months advance notice required for invitees

 Python 3.13 Release: